crealu/shcon/README.md

-# sparklering
+# Shcon
-Growing ring and particle system animation
+GLSL shader programming considered for user interaction and experience